-Eileen Mosca was born in New York City and is now a Canadian citizen, living in Vancouver, British Columbia.
+Eileen Mosca was born in New York City but she has been a Canadian citizen since 1991, living in Vancouver, British Columbia.
 As a teenager she met her husband, Paul Mosca, and his archaeological research led her to live in Beirut, Rome, Jerusalem and Tunisia.
 These experiences had an influence on her art, but the place that has had the most profound impact on her work and her life has been Vancouver.
 Eileen lives in the diverse and lively Commercial Drive neighbourhood where she has her studio.

 Although she was drawing fairly obsessively from the time she could hold a crayon, her parents believed art school was an impractical educational choice and they encouraged her to pursue a traditional academic education.
 Eileen earned both BA and MA degrees in English literature and has worked in related fields, but she considers being an artist what she is, and being a writer/researcher as a useful but secondary skill.

-For more than a decade, Eileen has been a partner in the Arts Off Main Gallery, an artist run collective at 216 East 28th Street in Vancouver.
+For more than 15 years Eileen has been a partner in the Arts Off Main Gallery, an artist run collective at 1704 Charles Street (at Commercial Drive) in Vancouver.